 - International scholars (J-1 researchers, professors, short-term scholars and student interns)

-In summary, traditional dormitory style and apartment housing is maintained by Carnegie Mellon for undergraduate and exchange students during the regular academic terms.
-Graduate students and visiting scholars independently arrange for housing at off-campus locations, sometimes with the assistance of the home academic department and the resources available on the Off-Campus Housing website.
+In summary, traditional dormitory style and apartment housing is maintained by Carnegie Mellon University for undergraduate and exchange students during the regular academic terms.
+Graduate students and visiting scholars independently arrange for housing at off-campus locations, sometimes with the assistance of the resources available on the Carnegie Mellon University Off-Campus Housing website.

 Undergraduate On-Campus Housing and Move-In Day

-All new first-year students live in campus housing and some exchange students elect to live in campus housing maintained by Carnegie Mellon.
+All new first-year students live in on-campus housing and some exchange students elect to live in on-campus housing maintained by Carnegie Mellon University.
 There are traditional residential dormitories and apartment-style living options.
 First-year students must follow the instructions in the Welcome Packet and submit their Housing Application and Housing License Agreement as instructed.

 Please be advised that due to summer housing demands and building maintenance, you are not permitted to enter your living space before the official Move-In Day.
 More information is available at Housing Services website.

-For parents and friends, a list of accommodations close to the campus is listed in the “Temporary Housing” section.
+For parents and friends, a list of accommodations close to the campus can be found on the Carnegie Mellon University website.
 Reservations will be necessary as this is a very busy time of the year.
 Be sure to ask for a Carnegie Mellon University discount when making reservations.